eviltester/thingifier/challenger/src/main/resources/content/practice-sites/jsonplaceholder.md

 - experiment with different HTTP Verbs: GET, POST, OPTIONS, HEAD
 - Do you get the responses and status codes you expect?

+### Exercise - Automate from the Browser JavaScript Console

+- Did you try and run all the examples in the [guide](https://jsonplaceholder.typicode.com/guide/) from the developer JavaScript console?
+- Open the developer console (Right Click, Choose Inspect), then choose the Console
+- Paste each of the examples into the console

 ### Exercise - Try backend validation

 - The API is JSON based so try an invalid JSON payload